melvinJoseph96/FYProject/README.md

 2. run command npm intstall  - installs all the relevent dependencies
 3. npm start - the script used to run the application. it calls the "node app.js"

-If this is unsuccessful i have mainly used GitHub as the source control and you can find and clone my repoository with this https url : https://github.com/melvinJoseph96/FYProject.git